 Alleviate Arthritis Symptoms

 If you suffer from arthritis or stiffness due to joint movement, dancing may seem like a bad idea.
 But most dance classes start with warm-up sessions, which include stretches to loosen up your muscles and joints.
 After just a few lessons, increased joint elasticity will replace limited movement.
-Continuous dancing can provide lasting improvement in your range of motions.
+Continuous dancing can provide a lasting improvement in your range of motions.
 The flexibility, strength and endurance you acquire with dancing can increase your physical confidence and make performing everyday tasks easier.

 As a powerful form of weight-bearing exercise, dancing can build bone and prevent bone mass loss without stressing your joints.
 Many dance styles require movements that strengthen the tibia, fibula and femur.
 A long-term, regular dance practice can improve your coordination, flexibility, agility, balance and spatial awareness to help avoid falls while preventing osteoporosis.